indykiss/indykiss.github.io/_posts/2019-11-11-sql_refresh.markdown

 // Reverse alphabetical order<br>
 <br>
 <br>
-####  Adding data
+####  Add data

-Let's take the same table and practice manupulating records in the table.
+Let's take the same table and practice manipulating records in the table.
 We can add, track down bad data, update that bad data, or delete data.

 **Pets table:<br>**